 Poor Vehicle Maintenance

-Oil Companies Will do Anything to Avoid Responsibility After a Crash
+Oil and Trucking Companies Will Do Everything Possible to Avoid Responsibility

 Many companies, for example, train drivers to blame the accident victim at the scene, even when it’s clear that their own actions caused the crash.

 Trucking companies are also notorious for destroying or losing driving logs, training records, and other important evidence in an effort to prevent crash victims from proving that the trucking company and their drivers were at fault.